De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Conclusion

-\textit{To conclude}, we have studied de Haas-van Alphen oscillations in correlated insulators.
+To conclude we have studied de Haas-van Alphen oscillations in correlated insulators.
 We studied a mechanism when the osillations originate from the magnetic field dependence of the hybridization.
 The hybridization is due to the Coulomb repulsion and is treated self-consistently.
-It turned out that this mechanism is the dominant at low magnetic fields as compared to studied non-interacting mechanism \cite{KnolleCooperPRL15,PalArxiv2022}.
-The amplitude vanishes at a field $B=2\pi \theta_{0}$.
-In experiments \cite{AokiJPSJ2014,Li_PRX2022} a transition in the dHvA oscillations marked by vanishing in \cite{AokiJPSJ2014} and reduction in \cite{Li_PRX2022} of the amplitude was observed.
+We have recovered the results by \cite{AlloccaCooper}, namely that the dominant contribution to the oscillations is due to the non-interacting picture \cite{KnolleCooperPRL15,PalArxiv2022}.
+In addition we have shown that the non-oscillating contribution to the free energy originating from the mean-field treatment of the hybridization gap is diamagnetic.
+This corresponds to the decay of the hybridization gap in magnetic field.

 Moreover, we showed that the amplitude of dHvA oscillations is itself a periodic function of inverse temperature.
-The position of the peak is analytically estimated and from where one can extract the value of the hybridization gap.
-In experiments \cite{SuchitraScience2015, SuchitraNatPhys2017,SuchitraScience2020} deviation from the Lifshits-Kosevich expression was observed at small temperatures.
+Analytically it shows up to three visible cycles of oscillations.
+The position of the peak in the amplitude dependence on the temperature is analytically estimated in Eqs. (\ref{peak1}) and (\ref{peak2}) from where one can extract the value of the hybridization gap.
+The height of the peak is analytically estimated in Eq. (\ref{height}) In experiments \cite{SuchitraScience2015, SuchitraNatPhys2017,SuchitraScience2020} deviation from the Lifshits-Kosevich expression was observed at small temperatures.
 Our work might be relevant to these experiments.

+Finally, we checked that the peak shown in Fig. (\ref{fig:fig4}) does not survive if the spectrum of $f-$fermions in Eq. (\ref{Hamiltonian}) was of the hole-like type with the same mass as the $d-$fermions, i.e. when $\epsilon_{0} \rightarrow - \xi_{\bf k}$.
+In this case the temperature dependence of the dHvA amplitude is of the Lifshits-Kosevich structure shown in Fig (\ref{fig:fig3}).
+On the other hand, slight particle-like or hole-like dispersion of $f-$fermions does not alter the peak structure Fig. (\ref{fig:fig4}) at all.
+Analysis of the situation when $f-$fermions have a slight particle-like spectrum will be a subject of the subsequent work by the author.